zhaooooYang/zhaooooYang.github.io/_pages/about.md

 # Biography

-Professor, Doctoral supervisor, Qingdao West Coast high-level shortage of introduced talents(青岛西海岸高层次紧缺引进人才), Hong Kong University of Science and Technology visiting scholars, Ph.D in Computer Science and Engineering from <font color="#48aee" ><b>Ocean University of China</b></font>.
+Professor, Doctoral supervisor, Qingdao West Coast high-level talents, Hong Kong University of Science and Technology visiting scholars, Ph.D in Computer Science and Engineering from <font color="#48aee" ><b>Ocean University of China</b></font>.
 He is engaged in the research of Internet of Things, Artificial Intelligence, Deep Reinforcement Learning,